movemntdev/movement-ecosystem/process/README.md

 ### 2. Prepare the Repository

 1. Place the downloaded `.csv` file into the `process` folder of the repository.
-2. Rename the file to `process.csv`.
+2. Rename the downloaded file to `process.csv`.

 ### 3. Run the Processing Script